oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 - Download the [ai-interactive-report-lab.sql](files/ai-interactive-report-lab.sql) completed application export file.

-- Import the *ai-interactive-report-lab.sql* file into your APEX workspace.
+- Import the *ai-interactive-report-lab.sql* file into your APEX Workspace.
 Follow the steps in the Import Application wizard to import the application.

 - Follow **Lab 1 > Task 1 and Task 2** to load the data model and sample data.